 Traffic conditions at affected intersections were evaluated to identify which intersections in the study area would have the potential to cause CO hot spots.
 Intersections within the study area were screened based on changes in intersection volume, delay, and LOS between the existing condition, the No Project Alternative, and the B-P Build Alternatives.
 Intersections were considered to have the potential to cause CO hot spots if the LOS decreased from D or better to D or worse (LOS E or LOS F) under any of the B-P Build Alternatives.
-Intersections that were already below LOS D were considered to have the potential to cause CO hot spots if their LOS, delays, and/or volumes would increase over the existing condition and the No Project Alternative with any of the B-P Build Alternatives.
-Using this criterion, intersections were ranked according to LOS, increased delay, and total traffic volumes of the B-P Build Alternatives relative to these factors for the existing condition and the No Project Alternative.
+Intersections that were already below LOS D were considered to have the potential to cause CO hot spots if the No Project Alternative with any of the B-P Build Alternatives.
+Using this criterion, intersections were ranked according to LOS, increased delay, and total traffic volumes of the B-P Build Alternatives relative to these factors for the existing condition and the No Project Alternative to these factors for the existing condition and the No Project Alternative.
 The three intersections with the worst LOS, delay, and/or traffic volumes were included in the CO hot-spot modeling.